Spanish–American War: US response

 The eruption of the Cuban revolt, Weyler's measures, and the popular fury these events whipped up proved to be a boon to the newspaper industry in New York City.
 Joseph Pulitzer of the New York World and William Randolph Hearst of the New York Journal recognized the potential for great headlines and stories that would sell copies.
 Both papers denounced Spain but had little influence outside New York.
 American opinion generally saw Spain as a hopelessly backward power that was unable to deal fairly with Cuba.
 American Catholics were divided before the war began but supported it enthusiastically once it started.

 The U.S. had important economic interests that were being harmed by the prolonged conflict and deepening uncertainty about Cuba's future.
 Shipping firms that had relied heavily on trade with Cuba now suffered losses as the conflict continued unresolved.
 These firms pressed Congress and McKinley to seek an end to the revolt.
 Other American business concerns, specifically those who had invested in Cuban sugar, looked to the Spanish to restore order.
 Stability, not war, was the goal of both interests.
 How stability would be achieved would depend largely on the ability of Spain and the U.S. to work out their issues diplomatically.

 An American cartoon published in Judge, February 6, 1897: Columbia (representing the American people) reaches out to the oppressed Cuba (the caption under the chained child reads "Spain's 16th century methods") while Uncle Sam (representing the U.S. government) sits blindfolded, refusing to see the atrocities or use his guns to intervene (cartoon by Grant E. Hamilton).

 Lieutenant Commander Charles Train, in 1894, in his preparatory notes in an outlook of an armed conflict between Spain and the United States, wrote that Cuba was entirely dependent on the outside world for food supplies, coal, and maritime supplies and that Spain would not be able to resupply a naval expeditionary force locally.

 While tension increased among the Cubans and Spanish government, popular support of intervention began to spring up in the United States.
 Many Americans likened the Cuban revolt to the American Revolution, and they viewed the Spanish government as a tyrannical oppressor.
 Historian Louis Pérez notes that "The proposition of war in behalf of Cuban independence took hold immediately and held on thereafter.
 Such was the sense of the public mood."
 Many poems and songs were written in the United States to express support of the "Cuba Libre" movement.
 At the same time, many African Americans, facing growing racial discrimination and increasing retardation of their civil rights, wanted to take part in the war.
-They saw it as a way to advance the cause of equality, service to country hopefully helping to gain political and public respect amongst the wider population.
+They saw it as a way to advance the cause of equality, hopng that service to the country would help to gain political and public respect from the wider population.